piezzo/rollercoasterguy.github.io/README.md

 # issues

 The all-time-high section is inaccurate.
 If you know a (free) API which serves all-time-highs with accurate dates, please tell me or make a PR.

+# license

+This project is released under the terms of the MIT license.
+See [LICENSE](LICENSE) for more information.